Loading ...

 that pain is not requiredto causemuscle inhibition

-local injury and edema(passive) often caused bythe muscle inhibition
+by local injury and swelling(passive) often caused bythe muscle inhibition

 Every injurycausesmuscle inhibition